jacomoelLTU/sos-ngac/README.md

 ![SoS NGAC UML Component Diagram](doc/UpdatedComponentDiagram.png?raw=true "SoS NGAC UML Component Diagram")

+# Setup guide alternative 1

-# Setup guide
+# Setup guide alternative 2 (hur kör man ifall man använder vår VM copy)

 ## Simulated environment (VM-box)
 A VM-box system is provided for getting a quick startup or as an option, if not desided to setup the system yourself.
 This will be within a folder in a repo called VMBOX.
 This so if chosen to work within a simulated environment there is an existing system ready to be imported on your own VM-box.

+- emil skriver mera om vad som händer när man kör quickstart 1 och 2, vilka system startas i vilken ordning kort om vad de gör, hur använder man resource consumer för att köra och testa vårat DEMO

 ## Manually setting up a service